-There are primarily two approaches to carbon pricing: implementing carbon taxes or utilising a market-based emissions trading system (ETS), both of which can be implemented at subnational, national, and international levels.
-According to the World Bank's 2024 State and Trends of Carbon Pricing Report, there are now 104 carbon pricing instruments implemented globally, of which 38 are carbon taxes and 37 are ETS.
-The remaining 29 are governmental carbon crediting mechanisms.
-These instruments cover around 24% of global emissions, a promising increase from a decade ago, when only 7% of global greenhouse gas emissions were covered by carbon pricing policies^{ii iii}.
+There are primarily two approaches to carbon pricing: implementing carbon taxes or utilising a market-based emissions trading system (ETS), both of which can be implemented at sub- national, national, and international levels.
+According to the World Bank's 2025 State and Trends of Carbon Pricing Report, there are now 113 carbon pricing instruments implemented globally, of which 43 are carbon taxes and 37 are ETS.
+The remaining 33 are governmental carbon crediting mechanisms.
+These instruments cover around 28% of global emissions, a promising increase from a decade ago, when only 7% of global greenhouse gas emissions were covered by carbon pricing policiesii ^{III.}

 Chart 2.
-Global GHG emissions covered by ETS and carbon taxes

-Source: 2024 State and Trends of Carbon Pricing, World Bank, page By imposing a price on carbon, policymakers seek to facilitate an equitable transition to a lowcarbon economy in three key ways. - Firstly, by imposing costs on polluting activities carbon pricing aims to render low-carbon alternatives more economical and change both consumer and corporate preferences, stimulating investment for low-carbon alternatives^{iv}. - Secondly, and also relating to stimulating green investment, carbon pricing is based on the "polluter pays" principle and aims to have the ability to transfer the burden back to those responsible for greenhouse gas emissions^v.
+Global GHG emissions covered by ETS and carbon taxes Source: 2025 State and Trends of Carbon Pricing, World Bank, page 21 By imposing a price on carbon, policymakers seek to facilitate an equitable transition to a lowcarbon economy in three key ways. - Firstly, by imposing costs on polluting activities carbon pricing aims to render low-carbon alternatives more economical and change both consumer and corporate preferences, stimulating investment for low-carbon alternatives^{iv}. - Secondly, and also relating to stimulating green investment, carbon pricing is based on the "polluter pays" principle and aims to have the ability to transfer the burden back to those responsible for greenhouse gas emissions^v.
 By holding emitters accountable economically, carbon pricing provides a clear economic signal, encouraging companies to invest in emission reduction measures and innovate towards cleaner production methods.
 Not only does it hope to be a cost-effective means of encouraging clean innovation within the market, it also aims to promote equitability by transferring the burden of emitting back to the emitter^{vi}.
 Finally, the revenue generated from carbon pricing can be reinvested into initiatives aimed at further reducing emissions or mitigating the impacts of climate change, such as decarbonisation schemes or low-carbon infrastructure.
 Revenues from carbon pricing are also sometimes used to re-distribute to low-income households disproportionately affected by carbon pricing due to their higher energy expenditures, ensuring the policy levers remain equitable^{vii}.
-2023 saw a record \$104 billion in carbon pricing revenues, of which the majority of these funds were allocated to climate and biodiversity programmes and the largest single contributor was from the European Union's ETS^{viii}.
+According to the 2025 World Bank Report, 2024 saw carbon pricing revenues decline slightly but continue to deliver over USD 100 billion to government budgets.
+Over 50% of these funds were directed toward environmental protection, infrastructure, and development projects ^{viii}.

 Chart 3.
-Revenue usage from carbon taxes and ETS in 2022 Source: 2024 State and Trends of Carbon Pricing, World Bank, page 30
+Total Revenues from ETSs and carbon taxes 2015 -2024 Source: 2024 State and Trends of Carbon Pricing, World Bank, page 40